andykrohg/cs-workshop-scoreboard-server/README.md

 # ROSA Workshop Scoreboard - Server
 This repository houses the server-side components for the **ROSA workshop scoreboard**, which displays live updates of user progress in the [ROSA workshop](https://rosaworkshop.io).
 This is intended to serve not only as an accountability measure to ensure everyone's engaged, but also as a *gamification element* to keep the workshop fun and competitive.

+> If you're looking for the scoreboard server for the **ARO Workshop**, go [here](https://github.com/andykrohg/cs-workshop-scoreboard-server/tree/aro#aro-workshop-scoreboard---server) instead.

 It is composed of a quarkus resteasy backend in `src/main/java` and a patternfly/reactjs frontend in `src/main/webapp`.
 It looks like this:

 ![Server View](images/server_view.png)